 The INSPIRE data model has been designed for purpose of data interoperability in Europe; it is a compact model with a single feature type for all land administrative units.
-However, for large scale data (Master level 1), an alternative data model with a feature type for each national level of administrative units may be considered as more convenient both by data producers and by national data users.
+However, at least for national use, an alternative data model with a feature type for each national level of administrative units may be considered as more convenient both by data producers and by data users.
 Find below an illustration of a potential alternative model for the (theoretical) example of a country having 4 levels of administrative units: country, province, district and municipality.